shahajimbhosle/siyas-admin-app/README.md

-# IMPORTANT - This project is under development.
-It will be available to use after August 1st, 2024 IST.
+# IMPORTANT - DO NOT USE IT.
+This project is under development phase.

 # siyas-admin-app